4 Ways To Get Your Kids (And Yourself) Comfortable With Risky Play

 6. Rough and Tumble Play

-What it looks like: Wrestling, playfighting, gently running a bike into a wall, smashing objects (ice, old items that are going to be thrown out, jumping on cardboard boxes).
+What it looks like: Wrestling, playfighting, gently running a bike into a wall, smashing objects (ice, old items that are going to be thrown out, cardboard boxes).

 7. Vicarious Play